Service workers

 • Service worker is a programmable network proxy, allowing you to control how network requests from your page are handled.

 • It's terminated when not in use, and restarted when it's next needed, so you cannot rely on global state within a service worker's onfetch and onmessage handlers.
-If there is information that you need to persist and reuse across restarts, service workers do have access to the IndexedDB API.
+If there is information that you need to persist and reuse across restarts, service workers do have access to the IndexedDB APIarrow-up-right.

 • Service workers make extensive use of promises.